VISITORS'

 - 2010 HOFNER VERYTHIN EVOLUTION 3 (with Hofner-fitted Bigsby)

 Again, a slightly less ornate Verythin as an alternative to the previous Classic.
 Simple dot markers and nickel-plated hardware replace the MoP block fret markers and gold-plating.
-However, the Special has the retro "sickle" soundholes, and ebony fingerboard, and also a master volume control in addition to the individual pickup volume and tone controls.
-Available finishes for the Special are Dark Cherry and Sunburst.
+However, the Special has the retro "sickle" soundholes, an ebony fingerboard, and also a master volume control in addition to the individual pickup volume and tone controls.
+The scale length is 24.7", and available finishes for the Special are Dark Cherry and Sunburst.

 This guitar harks back to the 1960's Hofner 4562......a single cutaway 30mm deep body!
 However, this new model has a Bigsby vibrato unit fitted as part of the standard specification, an ebony fingerboard, "sickle" soundholes, and Hofner's new solid colour finishes.
-The Singlecut is currently available in either solid black finish or light blue.
+The scale length is 24.7".
+The Singlecut was initially available in either solid black finish or light blue.
+From 2011, a transparent red finish replaced the solid black.

 2007 was the 120 Year Anniversary of the Hofner Company.
 In order to commemorate this occasion, the company produced a small number of limited edition models; one of which was a re-issue of the 1959 Hofner Club 40 used by John Lennon in the early days of the Beatles.
 The re-birth of the Club as a current model had begun!